MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 businesses need to capture, analyze, predict, present, and report data and do all of this with a high level of agility.

-Building out the data infrastructure to enable this can be both time consuming and expensive as the data originates from a variety of devices, applications, systems, services, and SaaS.
-These large and growing number of sources often consist of multiple data technologies that store different types of data, expose different APIs, and can use a mixture of security models.
+Building out the data infrastructure to enable business insight can be both time consuming and expensive.
+The data originates from a variety of devices, applications, systems, services, and SaaS.
+These large and growing number of sources often consist of multiple data technologies that store different types of data, expose different APIs, and use a mixture of security models.
 The developers needed to create these technologies can be both hard to find and expensive.
 Developers often must have a deep understanding of how to deploy, configure, manage, and integrate these different data technologies.

 Common Data Service addresses these concerns with an easy to use, easy to manage, compliant, secure, scalable, and globally available SaaS data service.
 Common Data Service empowers organizations to work with any type of data, any type of app, and use the data within it to gain insights and drive business action.

 As part of the Power Platform, Common Data Service requires no or little code to be written, enabling it to easily be used by everyone from knowledge workers to professional developers.

 Built on Microsoft Azure, organizations choosing Common Data Service can be confident that it's globally available, compliant, scalable, and secure.